 Communication is key.
 In order to quickly remove obstacles and keep everyone and everything advancing forward, leaders are required to have regularly scheduled check-ins with the employees they supervise.
 These one-to-ones are used to review open tasks, connect employees with colleagues best equipped to help them over hurdles, and provide dependable, uninterrupted time to discuss any concerns or issues.
 For new employees, these one-to-ones occur weekly.
 For more seasoned employees, they may take place bi-weekly or even monthly.
 This constant communication flow also reinforces expectations on deadlines, client service levels, productivity, and professional development so that consultants can effectively self-manage – through block timing and boundaries – the integration of work and personal demands.

 Technology and tools make all the difference.
 At Inspiring HR, they rely on Wrike and Slack to keep their work organized and communication flowing.
-There are times, however, when a reliable, low-tech option is the best fit for building relationships, as was noted by senior HR consultant Val Juarez: “I have found it important to replace the ‘face time’ I had in an office with picking up the phone and talking to my colleagues about work, to troubleshoot, to brainstorm, and to support each other.
-Listening to each other in conversation helps our remote team learn and gel.”
+There are times, however, when a reliable, low-tech option is the best fit for building relationships, as was noted by Sr. HR Consultant Val Juarez: “I have found it important to replace the ‘face time’ I had in an office with picking up the phone and talking to my colleagues about work, to troubleshoot, to brainstorm, and to support each other.
+Listening to each other in conversation helps their remote team learn and gel.”

 To compete for the newest generations of talent, companies should position themselves as remote-friendly employers.
-Inspiring HR is just one working example of the viability and potential of remote work environments for small businesses.
+At Inspiring HR, they are a working example of the viability and potential of remote work environments for small businesses.